CliCli-Editor/lualib/doc/API/Develop.md

   -> Develop.Helper.TreeView
 ```

-Create a tree view on the Y3 Developer Assistant view
+Create a tree view on the CliCli-Helper view
 ## init

 ```lua
 function Develop.Helper.init(port?: integer)
 ```

-Initializes the connection to the Y3 Development Assistant.
+Initializes the connection to the CliCli-Helper.
 If you start the game with VSCode, it will connect automatically。
 In other cases, you can call this function connection if required。
 ## isReady